zsmoore/JSONCustomLintrExampleImplementation/README.md

   # Tying into existing repos
   When trying to hook up to existing repos we can take 2 approaches:

-  1. Make lint rules in an existing project that holds our json files (as seen here)
+  1. Make lint linting.rules in an existing project that holds our json files (as seen here)
-  2. Make a separate library to hold our json lint rules, import into an existing project, and set up a build integration from there.
+  2. Make a separate library to hold our json lint linting.rules, import into an existing project, and set up a build integration from there.

 # Report output
 ![Report from running gradle task](https://www.zachary-moore.com/assets/pictures/exampleLint.png)